spark3dp/print-simulator/README.md

     "last_check_in": 61000
 }
 ```
-* Online - Resumes health checks.
-* Offline - Stops health checks.

-##Sending Print Jobs
+<h4>Sending Print Jobs to the Printer Simulator</h4>
-Once the printer is registered, it starts listening on the command channel for incoming commands.
+Once the printer is registered, it actively listens for incoming commands.
-* To send a print job to a printer - use the Print Job Create API.
-This returns a job id which you can use to check the print job's status or cancel the job.
+To send a print job to the printer simulator - use the Print Job Create API.
+This returns a job id which you can use to check the print job's status or pause/cancel the job.

 ```
 POST /api/v1/print/printers/58/jobs HTTP/1.1